Jubayer-Hamid/bid_lerobot/README.md

 # Bidirectional Behavioral Sampling

-This repository accompanies the paper **Bidirectional Action Decoding: Understanding and Improving Action Chunking for Generative Behavior Cloning**.
+This repository accompanies the paper **Bidirectional Behavioral Sampling: Understanding and Improving Action Chunking for Generative Behavior Cloning**.

 We adapted the [LeRobot repository](https://github.com/huggingface/lerobot) to implement Bidirectional Behavioral Sampling on the VQ-BeT policy.
 Our experiments run VQ-BeT on the PushT environment.